-Enter any other item you wish to report to the payer, such as the address of the property that secures the debt, real estate taxes, insurance, or if you are a collection agent, the name of the person for whom you collected the interest.
+Enter any other item you wish to report to the payer, such as real estate taxes, insurance paid from escrow, or if you are a collection agent, the name of the person for whom you collected the interest.
 You do not have to report to the IRS any information provided in this box.